CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

 2.
-For each of the files selected using the pull-down menu, identify them as either a **Candidate** file or a **History** file. **Candidate** .csv files are comprised of possible input combinations from which the design can be constructed.
+For each of the files selected using the pull-down menu, identify them as either a **Candidate** file or a **Previous Data** file. **Candidate** .csv files are comprised of possible input combinations from which the design can be constructed.
 The columns of the file should contain the different input factors that define the dimensions of the input space.
 The rows of the file each identify one combination of input values that could be selected as a run in the final design.
 Typically, a good candidate file will have many different candidate runs listed, and they should fill the available design region to be considered.
 Leaving gaps or holes in the input space is possible, but generally should correspond to a region where it is not possible (or desirable) to collect data.
 The flexibility of the candidate set approach allows for linear and non-linear constraints for one or more of the inputs to be incorporated easily.

-**History** .csv files should have the same number of columns for the input space as the candidate file (with matching column names), and represent data that have already been collected.
+**Previous Data** .csv files should have the same number of columns for the input space as the candidate file (with matching column names), and represent data that have already been collected.
 The algorithm for creating the design aims to place points separated from where data have already been obtained, while filling the input space around those locations.
-If the experiment is being run sequentially, the History file should use the input values that were actually implemented, not the target values from the previous designed experiment.
+If the experiment is being run sequentially, the Previous Data file should use the input values that were actually implemented, not the target values from the previous designed experiment.

-Both the **Candidate** and **History** files should be .csv files that have the first row as the Column heading.
+Both the **Candidate** and **Previous Data** files should be .csv files that have the first row as the Column heading.
 The Input columns should be numeric.
 Additional columns are allowed and can be identified as not necessary to the design creation at a later stage.

 3.
 Click on the **View** button to open the **Preview Inputs** pop-up widow, to see the list of columns contained in each file.
 The left hand side displays the first few rows of input combinations from the file.
 Select the columns that you wish to see graphically in the right hand box , and then click on **Plot SDOE** to see a scatterplot matrix of the data.